Find Affordable College Courses

 Women make up 92% of the environmental engineering majors at the school.

-The University of Tennessee - Knoxville ranked #7 on this year’s Most Popular Environmental Engineering Master’s Degree Schools in the Southeast Region list.
-Located in the midsize city of Knoxville, UT Knoxville is a public college with a very large student population.
+With a ranking of #7, The University of Tennessee - Knoxville did quite well on this year’s most popular schools for environmental engineering students working on their master’s degree.
+Located in the midsize city of Knoxville, UT Knoxville is a public school with a fairly large student population.

 Of the 10 students majoring in environmental engineering at UT Knoxville, 60% are male and 40% are female.